mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 As with many controls, the line above create a name for the control `m_label`.
 Then the main property of a Label is the text it shows by setting the Text Property of the label.

 Normally this is as complex as a label needs to be, but a label also has many more properties in addition to `Text`.
-Properties include `VerticalAlignment`, `Horizontal Alignment`, `TextAlignment`, `Wrap`, `TextColor`, and `Font`.
-Additional properties can be added to the Text Property by useing a `,` for instance:
+Additonal properties include `VerticalAlignment`, `Horizontal Alignment`, `TextAlignment`, `Wrap`, `TextColor`, and `Font`.
+Properties can be added to the Text Property by using a comma(`,`):

 ```python
         self.m_label = Label(Text = 'Enter the Room Number:', VerticalAlignment = VerticalAlignment.Center)
 ```

-For a complete list of properties and events of Label, see the [Eto Label Class](http://api.etoforms.picoe.ca/html/T_Eto_Forms_Label.htm)
+For a complete list of properties and events of the Label class, see the [Eto Label Class](http://api.etoforms.picoe.ca/html/T_Eto_Forms_Label.htm) documentation.

 ### TextBox Control